 Now we’ll show you how to make a watermark in a few minutes.

-The easiest way is to use a create a logo app.
+The easiest way is to create a logo with an app.
 In my opinion, the easiest one to use is canva.com.
 It’s not only free, but it also offers tons of font and design options.
 Simply look for the logo elements you want.
 Then drag and drop them to your image, and that’s it!

 What you add to your watermark is a matter of personal taste.
 Be sure to put some effort into its design to make it look good on your image.
 And most of all, make sure it doesn’t distract the viewer away from your beautiful pictures.

 How Do I Add a Watermark in Photoshop?